CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ### Logging in as sql_svc user via Evil-winrm tool

 The final step to gain the initial foothold on the victim’s machine is to log in as the sql_svc service account via the **Evil-winrm** tool.
+As shown in Figure 16 below, I was able to use the plaintext password to login successfully as sql_svc account.
 Explanation of syntax:

-* /-i — Specify the IP address of the remote host machine to connect to
+* -i — Specify the IP address of the remote host machine to connect to
-* /-u — Specify the username to connect as
+* -u — Specify the username to connect as
-* /-p — Specify the password of the user to connect as
+* -p — Specify the password of the user to connect as

 ```bash
 evil-winrm -i 10.10.11.202 -u sql_svc -p REGGIE1234ronnie